paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-448-unmanned-aircraft-systems.md

 Section 2201(b) of the FAA Extension, Safety, and Security Act of 2016, referred to in subsec. (a)(2)(A)(ii), is section 2201(b) of Pub.
 L. 114–190, which is set out as a note under [section 40101 of this title](./chapter-401-general-provisions.md#section-40101).

-the date of enactment of such Act, referred to in subsec. (a)(2)(A)(ii), is the date of enactment of Pub.
+The date of enactment of such Act, referred to in subsec. (a)(2)(A)(ii), is the date of enactment of Pub.
 L. 114–190, which was approved July 15, 2016.

 The National Environmental Policy Act of 1969, referred to in subsec. (b)(2), is Pub.
 L. 91–190, Jan.
 1, 1970, 83 Stat.
 852, which is classified generally to chapter 55 (§ 4321 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4321 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) and Tables.